LydiaBer/pheno_study/README.md

 Before running any of the analysis, code I encourage you to check whether the analysis is using the right input file with the right path.

-Specific information on each analysis code can be found in the README file inside the each of the analysis folder.
+Specific information on each analysis code can be found in the README file inside the corresponding analysis folder.